C4T-BuT-S4D/c4t-but-s4d.github.io/content/blog/seccon2024-babyqemu/index.md

 ## Interfacing with the device

 Whats not so simple is actually interfacing with device.
 At first I tried to write a kernel module (which would have been the optimal solution), I won't bore you with the detail, suffice to say I tried everything and nothing worked.
-Then searching the wired I found that busybox (which is installed) in qemu has a devmem module that just so happens to allow us to read and write to/from memory maped io.
-So I quickly tested that I worked, wrote some helped functions that would execute `busybox devmem`, the wrote some more helper functions to write to an offset.
-I should note note that for some reason devmem only allowed me to write 32 bits worth of data, so I also had to write functions to write 64 bit integers.
+Then searching the wired I found that busybox (which is installed) in qemu has a devmem module that just so happens to allow us to read and write to/from memory mapped io.
+So I quickly tested that it worked, wrote some helper functions that would execute `busybox devmem`, then wrote more helper functions to write to an offset.
+I should note that for some reason devmem only allowed me to write 32 bits worth of data, so I also had to write functions to write 64 bit integers.

 ```c++
 #include <cstdint>